 Bylaws, Policies and Procedures are essential documents that CapitolRiver Council (CRC) board members and staff use to govern the organization’s operations.

-- Bylaws require approval by the general members at the CRC Annual Meeting or at a special meeting to update bylaws.
+- Bylaws require approval by the general members at the CRC Annual Meeting or at a CRC board meeting to update bylaws.

 - Policies are adopted or updated by the CRC Board of Directors (board).